 1. Create a camaraderie-conducive company culture (and try saying that five times fast).

-At an office where nobody is social, chats or swaps funny anecdotes, but instead silently works, heads down, until 5 p.m., a culture that allows for love and belongingness simply isn’t going to exist.
-It’s not outrageous to posit that people will enjoy and value their jobs more if the work day involves at least a wee bit of fun.
+At an office where nobody is social, chats or swaps funny anecdotes, but instead contains employees who silently work, heads down, until 5 p.m., is a culture that allows for love and belongingness simply isn’t going to exist.
+It’s not outrageous to posit that people will enjoy and value their jobs more if the workday involves at least a wee bit of fun.
 There are many methods of promoting a friendly, collaborative culture at your company, but one of the most crucial steps is getting people to spend a little time together off the clock, whether that’s at a company-sponsored happy hour or on an office-wide kickball team.